winkleink/Pi-StopGPIOTest/README.md

 Red - BCM 18 (Pin 12)

 All these 4 pins are together so the Pi-Stop will slot right on.
+To place the pi-stop on the Pi have the GPIO header at the top of the Pi with the USB ports on the right.
+Then skip the first 2 pins on the top row and connect the GND to the 3rd pin.
+This is GND on the PI.
+Then Green, Amber and Red connect to pins 8,10,12

 If you don't have a Pi-Stop then with the GPIO Pins you could wire up 3 LEDs to these pins and the code will also work.